Zach Colman (00:00):

 Robert Turbin (36:55):

-Yeah, yeah, no, I mean, you know, it’s, it’s some of us get in trouble because we want to surround ourselves with people who, who we know who we’re comfortable with, but don’t necessarily have the expertise of what we want them to do, whether it be management or social media building, or, you know, finances and stuff like that, taxes, et cetera. you know, this is the, this is the area because, you know, we’re so consumed into the game and we’re so focused on improving each and every year.
-This is where, you know, this is where your, your relationship building is really important.
+Yeah, yeah, no, I mean, you know, it’s, it’s some of us get in trouble because we want to surround ourselves with people who, who we know who we’re comfortable with, but don’t necessarily have the expertise of what we want them to do, whether it be management or social media building, or, you know, finances and stuff like that, taxes, et cetera. you know this is the area because, you know, we’re so consumed in the game and we’re so focused on improving each and every year.
+This is where, you know, this is where, your relationship building is really important.
 Um, again, you know, here it comes again and, and being able to connect with people who have the expertise and knowing how to build a brand and build a website and help you with your foundation, and stuff like that.
 You know, a lot of us are really dependent on our agents to do a lot for us. when at the end of the day, you know, the agent, his biggest responsibility, his number one responsibility for you as a player is your contract.
 Yeah.
 That’s really it.

 Zach Colman (38:20):

 Um, kinds of changes.
-It depends on the sports marketing agency, but yeah, either that or your, how to get you the right, how to get you sponsors.
+It depends on the sports marketing agency, but yeah, either that or your, how to get you the right, how to get you, sponsors.
 Like those are the two things that, that they’re really for, you know?

 Robert Turbin (38:32):

 Yeah.
 But, but, but honestly though, if you talk to like most agents cause the sports market, you gotta think, you gotta, you gotta sports marketing agents and agencies are different than football agents.
 Now there are football agents that may be a part of sports marketing agencies, but that doesn’t necessarily make it, that their job.
 Yeah.
 There is a vein earlier.
 Yeah, yeah.
 Right.
 So when it comes to, you know, a guy, you know, the guy that you, that you hire out of college to be your agent is mostly for football.
 The great loans are able to establish some sort of marketing for you, but that’s not really their focus and really the ones that are able to do that.
-Aren’t really going out and, you know, putting in foot work to market, you it’s coming to you because you’re scoring touchdowns on Sunday.
+Aren’t really going out and, you know, putting in footwork to market, it’s coming to you because you’re scoring touchdowns on Sunday.
 So it’s easy.

 Robert Turbin (39:34):

 Yeah.
 He gets all the credit.
-But in all actuality, he’s really not doing because these marketing opportunities are coming to you.
+But in all actuality, he’s really not doing it because these marketing opportunities are coming to you.
 Let’s just, I mean, let’s just be honest about it.
 The fact of the matter is agents are only focused on doing your contract.
 They talk like they do marketing and sponsorships and endorsement deals.
 They can, but they don’t put the groundwork in to do that.
 They talk like they do.
-They say that they do, but they don’t the ones that do it’s because somebody come to them, this company T-Mobile wherever it is that, Hey, we want to do a commercial with your player.
-You know, what’s going to cost yada, yada, yada, oh, then they’ll oh yeah, of course.
+They say that they do, but they don’t the ones that do it’s because somebody comes to them, this company T-Mobile wherever it is that, Hey, we want to do a commercial with your player.
+You know, what’s going to cost then they’ll oh yeah, of course.
 They know they’ll get 20% of that.
 Right.
-But for a guy, you know, I don’t know, drafted in maybe the third round or unless you’re a quarterback, right.
+But for a guy, you know, I don’t know, drafted in maybe the third round or unless you’re a quarterback, right?